dzen-dhall/dzen-dhall/README.md

 ## Implementation details

 Read this section if you want to understand how `dzen-dhall` works.
-It is not required neither to use the program, nor to create custom plugins.
+It is not required if you want to just use the program.

 ### Data encoding